naseemakhtar994/easySocial/README.md

 why? well so you could use them better since now you can call pd.show();/hide();/cancel();/dismiss();

 just like if you implemented yourself!

+###rate app dialog!

+    1. add your own style
+    2. add your own title
+    3. add your own rate message
+    4. add your own no internet message
+    5. add your own positive onclick title
+    5. add your own negative onclick title
+    5. add your own neutral onclick title

+    FragmentManager fm = MainActivity.this.getSupportFragmentManager();
+                RateDialog rateDialog = RateDialog.newInstance(
+                        R.style.AppCompatAlertDialogStyle,
+                        "My title!",
+                        "Please rate my app on google play!", "no internet connection...bummer.",
+                        "Okay",
+                        "NO!",
+                        "dismiss"
+                );
+                rateDialog.show(fm, "rateDialog!");

+                the first thing the dialog checks is for internet(whats the point of sending a user to google play/ alt play store if there is no internet?) then gives 3 options
+                1. positive //automatically sends the users to the store!
+                2. negative //you can define your own action in the activity/fragment
+                3. neutral //you can define your own action in the activity/fragment

+                to implement your own actions...(you technically can not override the positive  since will always send the user to the store, but you can do something though)

+                the activity or fragments NEEDS to have this:

+                implements RateDialog.MyRateDialogListener {

+                then add this:

+                @Override
+    public void handleDialogListener(String onClick) {

+        if(onClick.equals(DIALOG_ONCLICK_POSITIVE)){
+            Log.w("rateDialog: ", "positive button was clicked!");
+        }
+        else if(onClick.equals(DIALOG_ONCLICK_NEGATIVE)){
+            Log.w("rateDialog: ", "negative button was clicked!");
+        }
+        else if(onClick.equals(DIALOG_ONCLICK_NEUTRAL)){
+            Log.w("rateDialog: ", "neutral button was clicked!");
+        }
+    }